-For all operating segments, reasonable possible changes in key assumptions would not cause the recoverable amount of goodwill to fall below the carrying value.
+For all operating segments, a 1% increase in discount rate and a 1% decrease in the weighted average growth rate would not cause the recoverable amount of goodwill to fall below the carrying value.
 If future events cause a significant change in the operating environment of these business units, resulting in key operating metrics differing from management's estimates, the Company could potentially experience future material impairment charges against goodwill.

-12. Trade Payables and Accruals
+13. Trade Payables and Accruals

-As at December 31, Note 2023 2022
+As at December 31, Note 2024 2023

 (\$) (\$)

-Trade payables 14,246 20,724
+Trade payables 19,311 14,246

+Deferred revenue 12,862 6,092

-Non-trade payables and accrued expenses 23,902 29,975
+Non-trade payables and accrued expenses 30,621 16,312

-Liability for automatic purchase plan (APP) commitment pursuant to NCIB 13 3,500 3,000
+Liability for automatic purchase plan (APP) commitment pursuant to NCIB 14 3,500

-Trade payables and accruals 41,648 53,699
+Trade payables and accruals 62,794 41,648